v1nsai/red2lem/README.md

 ## Features

-- **Monitors a Subreddit**: The script continuously watches a specified subreddit for new posts and actions them as they are detected.
+- **🔍 Monitors a Subreddit**: The script continuously watches a specified subreddit for new posts and actions them as they are detected.
-- **Cross-Posts to Lemmy**: New Reddit posts are automatically cross-posted to a designated Lemmy community with proper attribution to the original author.
+- **♾ Cross-Posts to Lemmy**: New Reddit posts are automatically cross-posted to a designated Lemmy community with proper attribution to the original author.
-- **Handles Various Content Types**: Whether it's text, images, videos, or links, the script can process different types of content and post them appropriately on Lemmy.
+- **💾 Handles Various Content Types**: Whether it's text, images, videos, or links, the script can process different types of content and post them appropriately on Lemmy.
-- **Imgur Re-Upload Support**: Optionally, images and videos can be re-uploaded to Imgur, providing a fresh link for the Lemmy post.
+- **📸 Imgur Re-Upload Support**: Optionally, images and videos can be re-uploaded to Imgur, providing a fresh link for the Lemmy post.
 If no Imgur API client ID is provided, the original Reddit media URLs are used.
-- **AutoModerator Handling**: You can choose whether to include or exclude posts by Reddit's AutoModerator, depending on your preferences.
+- **✅ AutoModerator Handling**: You can choose whether to include or exclude posts by Reddit's AutoModerator, depending on your preferences.
+- **⏱ Customizable Check Interval**: The interval at which the script checks for new Reddit posts can be customized using an environment variable, allowing users to set their preferred frequency.
+- **🔗 Original Post Linking**: In the Lemmy post, a link to the original Reddit post is included, preserving the connection to the source material.
+- **⛔️ Error Handling and Fallbacks**: The script includes mechanisms to handle unexpected issues, such as fallback to JSON when API calls fail.
-- **Docker-Friendly**: Designed with Docker support in mind, the script can be easily containerized and run within a Docker environment.
+- **🐋 Docker-Friendly**: Designed with Docker support in mind, the script can be easily containerized and run within a Docker environment.

 ## Installation and Usage Guide

 ### Prerequisites
-- Python 3.x
+- Python 3.10 (or newer)
+- Or Docker

 ### Installation (non Docker)
 0. Clone the repo